 SAY: Finding these allergens may be more difficult because there is no specific regulation about labeling them.
 You will need to check the entire ingredient statement for any allergen that is not one of the nine major allergens.
-Work with the school nurse and parents to be familiar with different ways a food may be listed in an ingredient statement.
+Work with the parents to become familiar with the different ways a food may be listed in an ingredient statement.
 Always discuss any questions about reading labels for food allergies that are not among the major nine with your coworkers.

 Some ingredients, such as cinnamon or mustard, may not be listed on the ingredient statement.
 Different spices or herbs may be listed as just "spices" in the ingredient statement.
-If you have a student with food allergies to a spice, it is important to talk to the manufacturer to determine what spices are included in a food product.
+If you have a child with food allergies to a spice, it is important to talk to the manufacturer to determine what spices are included in a food product.
 Contacting the food manufacturer to confirm the allergen is not in a product may be necessary.